wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 As you can see, we still have access to the popup even though it has been removed from the DOM.

-That is a potential **memory leak**, because everytime you pop something up, you add all these things to it, such as event listeners, and simply removing the element from the DOM does **not** remove it from Javascript's memory entirely (because it is possible you might want to add it back).
+That is a potential **memory leak**, because every time you pop something up, you add all these things to it, such as event listeners, and simply removing the element from the DOM does **not** remove it from Javascript's memory entirely (because it is possible you might want to add it back).

 If you do want to get rid of it entirely, just destroy any evidence of it using `popup = null;`.